TaoYang225/TaoYang225.github.io/content/publication/alc2021/index.md

 ---
 title: 'Psycholinguistic Tripartite Graph Network for Personality Detection.
-ACL 2021, Main Conference, Pages 4229–4239, August 1–6, 2021'
+ACL 2021, Main Conference, Pages 4229–4239'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here